-Three forms (Parent/Caregiver Interview, Parent/Caregiver Checklist, and Teacher Checklist) provide standard scores and growth scores.
-The Clinician Rating provides growth scores for monitoring progress.
+Three forms (Parent/Caregiver Interview, Parent/Caregiver Checklist, and Teacher Checklist) provide both standard and growth scores.
+The Clinician Rating form provides growth scores for monitoring progress.

-Now available through the WPS Online Evaluation System, this option offers unmatched flexibility, convenience, and customizable features.
-Traditional print forms are also available.
+Available through the WPS Online Evaluation System, this option offers unmatched flexibility, convenience, and customizable features that are also available in print.

 Applications and Uses

-The DP-4 can be used for a wide range of referral questions related to child development.
-It’s a great way to investigate puzzling behavior, respond to parental concerns, or follow up on teacher observations.
-The test can lead to answers even when you only have a hunch that the child may have a problem.
-The DP-4 can be completed by multiple raters to provide a more complete picture of how the child displays skills in different settings.
+The DP-4 can be used for a wide range of referral questions related to child development, such as investigate puzzling behavior, responding to parental concerns, or following up on teacher observations.
+The DP-4 can be completed by multiple raters to provide a complete picture of the child's skills in different settings.

-Because the DP-4 meets federal criteria for evaluating children with developmental concerns, it’s useful in helping determine eligibility for special education as well as developing IEPs.
+Because the DP-4 meets federal criteria for evaluating children with developmental concerns, it’s useful in determining eligibility for special education, as well as developing IEPs.
 Its five scales correspond to the five domains specified in IDEA for assessing developmental delays.

-The DP-4 is an excellent way to identify developmental strengths and weaknesses early in a child’s life.
-Its norms-based standard scores allow you to compare children’s functioning with that of their peers and design interventions that meet their particular needs.
+The DP-4 is an excellent way to identify developmental strengths and weaknesses.
+Its norms-based standard scores allow you to compare a child’s functioning with that of their peers and design interventions for their particular needs.
 The growth scores allow for monitoring their progress over time.